Egiob/markdown-cv/index.md

 ## Education

 `2020-2021`
-__Ecole Polytechnique, Palaiseau__ Master of science in applied mathematics.
+__Ecole Polytechnique, Paris (Palaiseau)__ *(Most prestigious engineering school in France)* Master of science in applied mathematics.

-**Relevant courses** : Optimization for Data Science, Systems for big data analytics, Statistical learning theory, Deep learning, High dimensional statistics, Reinforcement Learning, Bootstrap and resampling methods, Computer vision
+**Relevant courses** : Optimization for Data Science, Systems for big data analytics, Statistical learning theory, Deep learning, High dimensional statistics, Reinforcement Learning, Bootstrap and resampling methods, Computer vision.

 `2018-2021`
-__Télécom Paris, Paris-Palaiseau__ Graduate engineering school, majoring in computer science and applied mathematics.
+__Télécom Paris, Paris (Palaiseau)__ *(2$^{nd}$ best engineering school in France - T.H.E., 2020)* Graduate engineering school, majoring in computer science and applied mathematics. *(GPA 3.9/4)*

 **Relevant courses** : Statistics, Optimization theory, Linear models, Non-Parametric Estimation, Machine learning, NLP, Graph mining.

 `2016 - 2018`
-__Lycée Jean-Baptiste Say, Paris__
+__Lycée Jean-Baptiste Say, Paris__ Classes préparatoires

 Two-year undergraduate intensive course in mathematics and physics to prepare for nationwide competitive examination.

 `2013-2016`
-__Lycée Albert Camus, Fréjus__
+__Lycée Albert Camus, Fréjus__ High school

 Scientific baccalaureat with highest honours.

-## Experiences
+## Experiences and projects

 `2020`
 __Co-author__ of the book *Intégrer l'X ou l'école d'ingénieurs de tes rêves avec les Sherpas*, published in June 2020 by Vuibert, a major publishing company in France.
 The book is a guide for undergraduate students to suceed at the nationwide competitive exams for engineering schools.

-`2018-2020`
-__Professeur particulier__
-- Cours de maths, physique et sciences de l'ingénieur niveaux lycée et CPGE.

-### Vie associative

 `2019-2020`
-__Vice-Président du Bureau des Sports de Télécom Paris__ une association loi 1901 avec 400 cotisants, 13 membres et plus de 80000€ de budget.
-- Gestion de la vie sportive de l’école (infrastructures, matériel, coachs, tournois sportifs).
+**Competitor** in multiple data science competitions.
+Amongst the best students in the Télécom Paris internal challenge *(final grade [/20] 16.1, max 17.6, av 13.6)* which consisted in determining if two images were of the same person.
+Participate in some Kaggle competitions, mostly *sandbox* : Sales forecasting *(Time-Series)*, MNIST exploration, Disaster Tweets *(NLP)*.

+`2020`
+**Developer** of a project on predicting outcomes of competitive *Counter-Strike* games, including a theoretical approach (probabilistic and gambling theory), an implementation using online feature aggregation and predicting models as well as simulations to validate winning strategies. (*Whole project on my github*)

+### Leadership

 `2019-2020`
-__Président de l'association Téléfrom__
-- Evenements et dégustations centrés autour du fromage de terroir.
-- Rassemblement de centaines d'étudiants au sein de l'école.

-### Projets

-`2020`
-__Analyse et mise en oeuvre d'attaque sur le CMS Wordpress__
-- Exploitation de failles et vulnérabilités (principalement XSS et CRSF).

-`2020`
-__Challenges de machine learning__
-- Quelques compétitions Kaggle pour la connaissance uniquement.

-`2019`
-__Création d’un site d’e-commerce__ sur mon temps libre, avec les outils WordPress et WooCommerce.
+__V.P. of the students sports office__ an associaton with 400 contributors , 13 members and more than 80 *k€* of budget.
+- Management of the whole sport life of the school (infrastructures, coachs, equipment).

+`2019-2020`
+__President of the cheese club *Téléfrom*__
+- Events around cheese, local cheese tasting, *raclette*, *fondue*.
+- Gathering of hundreds of students within the school.

 <!-- ### Footer